AntennaHouse/hyphenation-info/README.md

 # <a name="en"></a>hyphenation-info

-Relax NG schema, Schematron, and Oxygen framework for AH Formatter hyphenation exception dictionary files.
+Relax NG schema, Schematron, and Oxygen framework for Antenna House Formatter hyphenation exception dictionary files (https://www.antenna.co.jp/AHF/help/en/ahf-hyp.html#ExceptionDic).

 The Relax NG handles structural validation and the Schematron handles the additional constraints that cannot be expressed in Relax NG.

-**hyphenation-info** version numbers correspond to the AH Formatter version current at the time of the release.
+**hyphenation-info** version numbers correspond to the Antenna House Formatter version current at the time of the release.

 ## Disclaimer